titmouse001/ZX-Spectrum-48k-Arduino-Interface/README.md

-# ZX Spectrum 48k Arduino Interface - 48k .sna Game Loader
+# ZX Spectrum 48k Game Loading Interface using an Arduino

 <i>Latest quick update: new PCB (v0.21) now uses a right-angle cartridge (90°).
 No pics just yet!
 Code has been updated to support .z80 snapshots (now loads .sna, .z80, and .scr files).